Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: Evaluation

-The closed-loop algorithm is a crucial component of the service assurance mechanisms in 5G and B5G networks, and it is designed to oversee and enhance the performance of multiple elements of the network, and to ensure there are enough resources to satisfy the network SLAs.
-This section will evaluate {\PSA}'s performance in the service assurance domain within a 5G network. {\PSA} was designed with the intention of providing flexible configurations, to align with the requirements of infrastructure and network planning and to enable dynamic monitoring of network conditions, identify potential resource issues, and take appropriate actions to maintain high service quality.
-Thus, the outcome of the algorithm may vary based on the configuration parameters, and there exists a certain degree of compromise between over-provisioning and the number of network actions executed.
-For the sake of simplicity and to easily observe the results of our experiments, we use the same settings for all slices.
-However, in practice, it is possible to configure different parameters for each individual slice.
+This section will evaluate {\PSA}'s performance in the service assurance domain within a 5G network environment.
+The evaluation will be conducted within the simulation environment described above.
+Our {\PSA} was designed to offer flexible configurations, aligning with infrastructure and network planning requirements.
+It enables dynamic monitoring of network conditions, helping to identify potential resource issues and take appropriate actions to maintain high service quality for the network slice.
+In the interest of simplicity and the capacity to readily discern the outcomes of our experiments, we employ uniform settings for all network slices.
+Nevertheless, it is feasible to configure disparate parameters for each network slice in practice.